-Short Putt (Maximum 20 points)

-- Purpose - To measure the athlete's ability to putt, focusing on the Short Putt. - II.
-Equipment - a.
-A regulation putting green with a properly marked (target) hole. - b.
-Five balls. - c.
-A chalker may be used to mark the circle targets around the hole - III.
-Description - a.
-A target hole is selected and two circles are placed around the hole.
-The first circle shall have a radius of 0.5 meter and the second shall have a radius of 1.5 meters from the hole. - b.
-The athlete will have five attempts from a clearly marked spot, 2 meters from the hole.

-c.
-The short putt should be set up on a green with as flat a surface as possible.

 - a.
-The athlete will have five attempts to putt the ball at the hole from a line 2 meters (6.56 feet) from the hole, scoring points according to where the ball comes to rest. - b.
-The athlete will score one point for making a stroke at, and striking the ball.
-(A swing and a miss count as one attempt, and the athlete receives a score of zero). - c.
-A second point is scored if the ball stops on or within the 1.5 meter (4.92 feet) circle. - d.
-A third point is scored if the ball stops on or within the 0.5 meter (1.64 feet) circle. - e.
-If the ball goes in the hole, a total of four points will be awarded for that attempt. - f.
-The Short Putt score shall be the sum total of the five attempts.
+Short Putt (Maximum 20 points) - 1) Purpose To measure the athlete's ability to putt, focusing on the Short Putt. - 2) Equipment - a) A regulation putting green with a properly marked (target) hole. - b) Five balls. - c) A chalker may be used to mark the circle targets around the hole; and - 3) Description - a) A target hole is selected and two circles are placed around the hole.
+The first circle shall have a radius of 0.5 meter and the second shall have a radius of 1.5 meters from the hole. - b) The athlete will have five attempts from a clearly marked spot, 2 meters from the hole. - c) The short putt should be set up on a green with as flat a surface as possible. - 4) Scoring - a) The athlete will have five attempts to putt the ball at the hole from a line 2 meters (6.56 feet) from the hole, scoring points according to where the ball comes to rest. - b) The athlete will score one point for making a stroke at, and striking the ball.
+(A swing and a miss count as one attempt, and the athlete receives a score of zero). - c) A second point is scored if the ball stops on or within the 1.5 meter (4.92 feet) circle. - d) A third point is scored if the ball stops on or within the 0.5 meter (1.64 feet) circle.

+- e) If the ball goes in the hole, a total of four points will be awarded for that attempt. - f) The Short Putt score shall be the sum total of the five attempts.
-Long Putt (Maximum 20 points)

-- Purpose - To measure the athlete's ability to putt, focusing on the Long Putt. - II.
-Equipment - a.
-A regulation putting green with a properly marked (target) hole. - b.
-Five balls. - c.
-A chalker may be used to put target circles around the hole. - III.
-Description - a.
-A target hole is selected and two circles are placed around the hole.
-The first circle shall have a radius of 0.5 meter and the second shall have a radius of 1.5 meter from the hole. - b.
-The athlete will have five attempts from a marked spot, 8 meters from the hole.

-c.
-The Long Putt should be set up on a green with as flat a surface as possible.
+- b.
+Long Putt (Maximum 20 points) - 1) Purpose To measure the athlete's ability to putt, focusing on the Long Putt. - 2) Equipment - a) A regulation putting green with a properly marked (target) hole. - b) Five balls. - c) A chalker may be used to put target circles around the hole. - 3) Description - a) A target hole is selected and two circles are placed around the hole.
+The first circle shall have a radius of 0.5 meter and the second shall have a radius of 1.5 meter from the hole. - b) The athlete will have five attempts from a marked spot, 8 meters from the hole. - c) The Long Putt should be set up on a green with as flat a surface as possible.
 Note: Putting up hill is recommended.

-- a.
-The athlete will have five attempts to putt the ball at the hole from a spot 8 meters from the hole, scoring points according to where the ball comes to rest. - b.
-The athlete will score one point for making a stroke at, and striking the ball.
-(A swing and a miss count as one attempt, and the athlete receives a score of zero). - c.
-A second point is scored if the ball stops on or within the 1.5 meter circle. - d.
-A third point is scored if the ball stops on or within the 0.5 meter circle. - e.
-If the ball goes in the hole, a total of four points will be awarded for that attempt. - f.
-The long putt score shall be the sum total of the five attempts.
+- 4) Scoring - a) The athlete will have five attempts to putt the ball at the hole from a spot 8 meters from the hole, scoring points according to where the ball comes to rest. - b) The athlete will score one point for making a stroke at, and striking the ball.
+(A swing and a miss count as one attempt, and the athlete receives a score of zero). - c) A second point is scored if the ball stops on or within the 1.5 meter circle. - d) A third point is scored if the ball stops on or within the 0.5 meter circle. - e) If the ball goes in the hole, a total of four points will be awarded for that attempt. - f) The long putt score shall be the sum total of the five attempts.